rlauer6/doc-converter/README.md

 scripts.
 If that makes your heart pump read on.
 Make sure you have
 installed:

-* automake
+* `automake`
-* autoconf
+* `autoconf`
-* rpm-build
+* `rpm-build`

-To get started, download the project from GitHub, unzip it try to build it.
-You might have some success, if not, it's most likely some toolchain issues you'll need to investigate.
-It's not rocket science...
+To get started, download the project from GitHub, unzip it, and try to build it.
+You might have some success.
+If not, it's most likely some toolchain issues you'll need to investigate.
+It's not rocket science though, so hang in there.

 ```